hverlin/Quest/README.md

 ## Preface
 Meta-search client that can connects to various applications and sources.
 It will submit a search queries to all the configured services and aggregate the results.

+You can connect to various applications like JIRA, Confluence, Google Drive, Dropbox paper, Slack... and do one query for all the services.

 ---
-- It stores settings encrypted locally.
+- Settings and credentials are stored encrypted locally.
 The encryption key is stored in your system's keychain.
 - You will need to configure all the modules you want to connect to.
-- The application is built with React and Electron
+- Built with React, Electron and [Blueprint](https://blueprintjs.com).

 ## Development